shalvah/twittersignin/README.md

 - `oauth_token`: Same value as the `oauth_token` in Step 1 (the request token).
 - `oauth_verifier`: some random string

- ### Step 3—When Twitter redirects to your app: Get an access token
+ ### Step 3 — When Twitter redirects to your app: Get an access token
- Next, your callback URL needs to handle the redirect from Twitter.
+Next, your callback route needs to handle the redirect from Twitter.
 You want to get an access token.
-This will allow you to ac as the user (get their account details, read their timeline, post tweets and so on—depending on your earlier requested permissions).
+This will allow you to access the user's twitter account (get their account details, read their timeline, post tweets and so on—depending on your earlier requested permissions).

 Here's how to get an access token:

  ```js
 // Get the oauth_verifier query parameter